javier8s/Enterprise-application-with-JEE/README.md

 Introduction
 ============

-You would see here an example of an Enterprise Application created with JEE.
+The project is an example of an Enterprise Application created with JEE for a Membership Club.

 Requirements